 4. Use H1 Tags for Your Titles

-This is the default Headline Tag used by most Content Management Systems including WordPress.
+This the default Headline Tag used by most Content Management Systems including WordPress.
 Most people don’t need to worry about setting the H1 tag because it’ll be there by default.

 But not always!
 Don’t forget to double-check your tag type, especially if you’re using a custom theme.
 Some custom themes override the H1 setting, and you’ll want to change it back.